 The existence of such sets in \cite[proof of Proposition 2.1]{Bar04} relies implicitly on the axiom of choice (in its equivalent form of Zorn's lemma).
-In contrast, our construction of wormholes has the advantage of being \emph{constructive}--explicit and independent of the axiom of choice (see \eqref{e:defwormhole} and the definition of Laakso-type space in \textsection \ref{ss:laak}). \item In both steps of our construction, the volume growth profile need not be a power function, unlike the corresponding construction in \cite{Bar04}. \item The proof of sub-Gaussian heat kernel estimates in \cite{Bar04} relies on obtaining bounds on expected exit times from balls and the elliptic Harnack inequality.
+In contrast, our construction of wormholes has the advantage of being \emph{constructive}; that is, explicit and independent of the axiom of choice (see \eqref{e:defwormhole} and the definition of Laakso-type space in \textsection \ref{ss:laak}). \item In both steps of our construction, the volume growth profile need not be a power function, unlike the corresponding construction in \cite{Bar04}.
+See Remark \ref{r:profile} for a family of such examples. \item The proof of sub-Gaussian heat kernel estimates in \cite{Bar04} relies on obtaining bounds on expected exit times from balls and the elliptic Harnack inequality.
 Our approach differs, as we rely on deriving Poincar\'e and cutoff energy inequalities as mentioned above (see Propositions \ref{p:pi} and \ref{p:cs}).
-In particular, we provide a new proof of \cite[Theorem 2]{Bar04}. \end{enumerate} \end{remark}
+In particular, we provide a new proof of \cite[Theorem 2]{Bar04}.
+One difficulty in extending the method of \cite{Bar04} is that the proof of elliptic Harnack inequality relies on the fact that the space is a graph which is no longer true in our setting.
+Furthermore, our method has the advantage of being easily extended to non-linear setting of $p$-energies \cite{Yan}. \end{enumerate} \end{remark}